AJQuinn/emd-mirror/doc/joss/paper.md

 accelerated by parallel processing (though this is not possible in all variants of the sift algorithm).
 An example set of Intrinsic Mode Functions isolated by a Masked-Sift is shown in Figure 1.
-The sift functions rest upon a range of lower-level utility functions which can be customised and used directly if needed.
+The sift functions rest upon a range of lower-level utility functions, which can be customised and used directly if needed.
 All levels of the sift computation are customisable from the top-level sift functions.
 Users can configure these sift options using a dictionary-like `emd.sift.SiftConfig` object.
 This config can then be passed directly to the